cumbof/chopin2/README.md

 --nproc             -- Number of parallel jobs for the creation of the HD model.
-                       This argument is ignored if --spark is enabled (default 1) --verbose           -- Print results in real time (default False) --version           -- Print the current chopin.py version and exit
+                       This argument is ignored if --spark is enabled (default 1) --verbose           -- Print results in real time (default False) --cite              -- Print references and exit
+-v, --version       -- Print the current chopin.py version and exit
 ```

 List of arguments to enable backward variable selection: